Eric-Philippe/portfolio/README.md

 | `TypeScript`  | Language            | `5.2.2`   |
 | `Three.js`    | 3D Library          | `0.160.0` |
 | `Julia`       | Markdown Parser     | `1.10.0`  |

+## Continuous Integration

+### GitHub Actions

+I use GitHub Actions to build the website and publish it on GitHub Pages.
+The CI/CD pipeline is defined in the [`ci-cd.yml`](./.github/workflows/ci-cd.yml) file.

+### GitHub Pages

+The website is hosted on GitHub Pages.
+The configuration is defined in the [`vite.config.ts`](./vite.config.ts) file.

 ## Getting Started